UQRacing/gazilla/README.md

 - libGDX, the excellent Java game library
 - gdx-gltf by mgsx, a fantastic GLTF 2.0 loading and PBR rendering library for libGDX
 - Kryo, the fast serialisation framework
+- JeroMQ, a Java implementation of the ZeroMQ socket protocol